rweddell/CustomerServiceBot/README.md

 Bot: Glad I could help.
 Thanks for choosing BotBank!
 Have a nice day.
 ```

-The conclusion drawn from the above examples is that, on its own, NLG is not viable in a production-level chatbot.
-At least not for customer service.
-Perhaps a mixed-implementation of NLG and canned responses would yeild a chatbot that has some unique character, but still replies appropriately and helpfully.
+The result is that NLG on its own is not viable when a user is seeking specific information or a specific interaction.
+Specific outputs based on user intents cannot be guaranteed.

 ## Creating a virtual environment with venv